-Many RESTful web service APIs are farmed by third party aggregators.
-For example, price-matching websites can inundate the REST APIs of ecommerce services excessively.
-If not throttled properly, this could impose excessive load on the API backend, reducing the service quality for other, and possible paying, consumers.
-Bruteforce and anti-DDoS policies on the BWAF helps enforce disciplined access to the API.
+Many RESTful web service APIs are farmed by third-party aggregators.
+For example, price-matching websites can inundate the REST APIs of eCommerce services excessively.
+If not throttled properly, this could impose excessive load on the API backend, reducing the service quality for other, and possibly paying, consumers.
+Bruteforce and anti-DDoS policies on the BWAF help enforce disciplined access to the API.

 Ensuring SLAs to Business Partners